View Document

 (7) Health and Safety Representatives (HSRs) will:

-1. Actively participate in periodic inspections when available
+1. Participate in periodic inspections when available;

-3. Provide oversight that periodic inspections are undertaken and corrective actions are completed
+3. Provide oversight that periodic inspections are undertaken and corrective actions are completed.

 All Staff